yq-gui/yq-gui.github.io/_pages/about.md

 Before focusing on the wonderful mysteries of galaxies, my primary work is about statistical analyses of microlensing planets using [KMTNet](https://kmtnet.kasi.re.kr/kmtnet-eng/) data, supervised by [Prof. Shude Mao](http://i.astro.tsinghua.edu.cn/~smao/).
 You can check [Publications](https://yq-gui.github.io/publications/) to get the details.

-Besides, I am also curious about machine learning and AI for science, since I believe they can really help us better understand our universe and the hidden physics!
+Besides, I am also curious about machine learning and AI for science.
+I believe they can really help us better understand our universe and the physics we don't know!
 I am not quite familiar with them now, but will try my best to keep studying.

 Hobbies and Personal Life
 ------